 Being buried under a seeming mountain of homework is definitely tough.

 We know that having to do homework is pretty much every student’s worst nightmare, and for good reason.
-When the O Levels are coming up, teachers will unload a impossible barrage of homework and exam papers for you to practice on.
+When the O Levels are coming up, teachers will unload an impossible barrage of homework and exam papers for you to practice on.
 That can be extremely stressful for many students, and often makes them recoil in disgust at the prospect of more and more homework.

-However, if you keep focusing yourself on your end goal, which is achieving the grades that you want to achieve and the ample amount of holiday time after O Levels, it will motivate you to push through the homework.
+However, if you keep focusing on your end goal, which is achieving the grades that you want to achieve and the ample amount of holiday time after O Levels, it will motivate you to push through the homework.

-In addition, doing more homework will help you to take note of which topics that you are weak in which brings me to my next point which is clarifying your doubts.
+In addition, doing more homework will help you to take note of which topics you are weak in which brings me to my next point which is clarifying your doubts.
 Your teachers have printed revision papers for batches and batches of students, and they clearly are doing so for a reason.

 3. Clarify your doubts

 The more you clarify, the clearer the effect will be on your results.